 The Dangers of Trusting Your Home to “Just Anyone”

-At American Home Concepts in Philadelphia, we’ve seen the repercussions of trusting unverified contractors with home siding projects countless times.
+American Home Concepts is a qualified siding contractor.
+As such, we’ve seen, many times, the repercussions in Philadelphia of trusting unverified contractors with home siding projects.
 We know the damage these contractors can do because we’re the company many homeowners call to redo jobs the right way after being scammed by unqualified siding companies.
 Poorly installed siding can cause water damage, mold damage, and high energy bills.
 In some cases, contractors simply fail to complete the work they promised to do.
 In other cases, they complete a job that “looks good” from the surface.
 However, homeowners find out years down the line that a bad siding job has actually been causing severe structural damage that will cost thousands of dollars to repair.